Here is a look at the life of Grammy Award-winning artist Michael Jackson.

 November 20, 2003 - Jackson is booked in Santa Barbara, California, on suspicion of child molestation.
 A source close to the victim’s family tells CNN that the accuser is a boy who at 12 years old participated in a documentary about Jackson.

-December 18, 2003 - Jackson is formally charged with seven counts of child molestation and two counts of administering an intoxicating agent for the purpose of a committing a felony.
+December 18, 2003 - Jackson is formally charged with child molestation and administering an intoxicating agent for the purpose of a committing a felony.
+On June 13, 2005, he is found not guilty.

 June 16, 2004 - Jackson pays out approximately $25 million to settle civil suit by the 13-year-old boy who accused him of molesting him in 1993.